jamesbriggs/pgloader_wrapper/README.md

 Introduction
 -----

-pgloader_wrapper is a set of script files for a database engineer or DBA to migrate a MySQL database to Postgresql quickly and frequently:
+pgloader_wrapper is a set of script files for a database engineer or DBA to migrate a MySQL database to Postgresql quickly and frequently using pgloader:

 * pgloader_wrapper.sh
 * grants.sql